sjelms/SmartParse.AI/README.md

 To enable the right-click Finder action for SmartParse.AI:

 1. Download or clone this repo.
-2. Open the `SmartParse.workflow` file.
-3. Double-click it to install into Automator.
+2. Copy `config.example.yaml` to `config.yaml` and update the values (see the configuration guide below).
+3. Install the Quick Action by double-clicking `SmartParse.workflow`.
+4. After editing `config.yaml`, copy it to `~/.config/smartparse/config.yaml` (or set the `SMARTPARSE_CONFIG` environment variable) so the Quick Action can resolve your paths.
-4. Once added, right-click the `SmartParseWatch` folder in Finder and choose `Quick Actions → Run SmartParse.AI`.
+5. Right-click the `SmartParseWatch` folder in Finder and choose `Quick Actions → Run SmartParse.AI`.

-This will run the script in batch mode, renaming and organizing all files in the watch folder.

-Requires: Python 3.13, and the script path inside the workflow may need to be updated depending on your local setup.
+The Automator workflow reads the Python interpreter, script path, and optional overrides from the config file at runtime; no personal paths are baked into the workflow bundle.

+Requires: Python 3.13 (or compatible), with dependencies installed in the interpreter pointed to by your config.

+---

+## ⚙️ Configuration

+1. Copy `config.example.yaml` → `config.yaml` in the project root.
+2. Update the placeholders:
+   - `python_executable`: the interpreter (typically the `python` inside your virtual environment).
+   - `smartparse_script`: full path to `smartparse_watch.py` (can be relative to the config file).
+   - `watch_directory` *(optional)*: folder SmartParse should monitor when no CLI argument is provided.
+   - `logs_dir` *(optional)*: directory where SmartParse should emit log files.
+3. Keep `config.yaml` out of version control (already ignored) and copy it to `~/.config/smartparse/config.yaml` for the macOS Quick Action.
+Alternatively, set the `SMARTPARSE_CONFIG` environment variable to point to your preferred location before launching the workflow or script.

+The Python script and Automator workflow look for the config file in this order:
+1. Path defined by `$SMARTPARSE_CONFIG`
+2. `config.yaml` located next to `smartparse_watch.py`
+3. `~/.config/smartparse/config.yaml`

+This allows you to keep the canonical config in the repo while providing runtime access for scripts and macOS automation.

 ## 📌 Intent